<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 While there are other system managers and configuration tools capable of doing what the SCCM can, organizations who are not using it, or haven't been using it entirely will find that they will need to seek additional tools if they are to complete a successful and efficient migration.
 Going forward, it will become more difficult for organizations relying on anything other than SCCM to manage and integrate the branching tool – which is a central component of Windows 10 Enterprise.

-Mobile Device Managment Strategy
+Mobile Device Management Strategy

 Another consideration for the transition to Windows 10 is your mobile device management platform.
 Especially for organizations who place high value on cross-platform application development, a tool such as Microsoft Intune makes it possible to distribute an application once for multiple Windows 10 devices.
 There are many mobile device management tools on the market, but again, most organizations will be re-evaluating their decisions and possibly making new ones as they adopt Windows 10.